Boston Junior Bruins: Season-by-season records

+Original primary club

 USA Hockey Tier III Jr National Championships

 Round robin play in pool with top 4 teams advancing to semi-final.

 Coach

 Head coach Peter Masters functions as both head coach for the EJHL team and manager for all Junior Bruins activities.
 His responsibilities include program and organization development, direction of skill sessions and summer camps for youth hockey players and the Annual Junior Bruins Shootout Tournament in the fall and Beantown Classic Tournament in August.

 Peter Masters, 2001 EJHL Coach of the Year, graduated from Boston College in 1997.
 While at Boston College, Masters played defense for the BC Eagles under coaches Steve Cedorchuk and Jerry York, and was recognized in 1997 as one of eight defensemen nationwide picked as Hobey Baker Award pre-season 'players to watch'.

 Alumni

 Since 1992 the Junior Bruins have placed over 100 players in college hockey and since 2001 more than 35 have been recruited to Division I college teams.

 Notable former Junior level Bruins players include: